 Distance: 75 miles

 Leave behind the surfer mentality for somewhere a bit more refined and sophisticated - Santa Barbara.
 With the Santa Ynez Mountains in one direction and the Pacific Ocean in the other it is hard to imagine a prettier city.
 Spanish colonial architecture, tasteful boutiques and more seafood than you can ever eat top it off.
 This is where celebrities come when they want to leave their fame behind.
-Internationally respected wine guru Robert Parker has declared that within the next decade, Santa Barbara’s Wine Country will “rule America.”
-It’s that good.
-It’s also still largely undiscovered, although its starring role in 2004 Oscar®-winning film Sideways changed that somewhat.
-The fact is that this wine country is uncrowded, sophisticated without being pretentious and spectacularly beautiful.
-One last shopping trip before getting back in the car?
-La Cumbre Plaza is an open air delight with many Santa Barbara exclusive stores.
+And the wine is fine.
+The fact is, this wine country is uncrowded and sophisticated without being pretentious.
+And, if a spot of retail therapy is on the agenda, La Cumbre Plaza is an open air delight with many Santa Barbara exclusive stores.

 Distance: 105 miles

-Approximately 1 hour north of Santa Barbara is the Danish village of Solvang one of California's most charming cities with a shopping district that stretches for nearly one mile.
-Further north, nestled in lush hills stretching for miles along California's Central Coast, Santa Maria Valley's fertile land has a long, rich history.
-The region is filled with thousands of self-made men and women who have simply believed in something and pursued it.
-This is John Steinbeck country and in Guadalupe – a retro 50’s border town – you will transported to another time.
-An hour further north yet and you are back in surfer territory at Pismo Beach.
-Leave the car for a round of golf, look around Pismo Prime Outlets or get the sand beach your toes.
-San Luis Obispo is the midway point between LA and San Fran.
-An ideal stop for the night is the Madonna Inn.
-A local landmark, this kitsch hotel offers themed rooms with no two being the same.
+Approximately 1 hour north of Santa Barbara is the Danish village of Solvang one of California's most charming cities.
+Further north, nestled in lush hills stretching for miles along California's Central Coast, Santa Maria Valley's fertile land has a long, rich history - this is John Steinbeck country.
+Guadalupe, a retro 50’s border town, will transport you to another time.
+Further north, San Luis Obispo is the midway point between LA and San Fran and the ideal stop for the night.

 Distance: 105 miles

-Less than hour from San Luis you’ll hit San Simeon and Hearst Castle.
-Once home to William Randolph Hearst, the American newspaper magnate of the late 1800’s, the 165-room Moorish castle is an architectural fantasy of unbridled excess.
-After Hearst died, family fortunes declined, and they gave Hearst Castle to the state.
-Today the state Park Service preserves Hearst Castle as a State Historical Monument, and we can all enjoy a glimpse into the Hearst's opulent lifestyle.
+San Simeon and Hearst Castle was once home to William Randolph Hearst, the American newspaper magnate of the late 1800’s.
+His 165-room Moorish castle is an architectural fantasy of unbridled excess.
+After Hearst died, family fortunes declined and they gave Hearst Castle to the state.
+Today. the Park Service preserves Hearst Castle as a State Historical Monument and you can enjoy a glimpse into the Hearst's opulent lifestyle.

-Four miles north of San Simeon you’ll find Piedras Blancas famous for its protected colonies of elephant seals who claim the secluded beach as their own.
+North of San Simeon you’ll find Piedras Blancas famous for its protected colonies of elephant seals who claim the secluded beach as their own.
 Now for the main event – 70 miles of the most breathtaking stretch of Highway anywhere in the world.
 Spot blue and humpback whales in the summer or grey whales in winter and drive over Bixby Creek Bridge, important historically because it introduced automobile travel to Big Sur, connecting the remote coastal towns to each other.
-It is now time to park the car!
+It is now time to park the car.
 Julia Pfeiffer Burns State Park is yours to explore.
-Hike among the redwoods and look for one of the few waterfalls on the Pacific Coast that plunges directly into the ocean.
+Hike among the redwoods and look for one of the few waterfalls that plunge directly into the ocean.

 Distance: 75 miles

-The Monterey Peninsula starts you out at a leisurely pace with your first stop being Carmel.
-Famous for electing Clint Eastwood as mayor, this town can best be described as sweet!
+The Monterey Peninsula is best done at a leisurely pace with your first stop being Carmel.
+Famous for electing Clint Eastwood as mayor, this town can best be described as chocolate box sweet.
 Clint Eastwood still lives in Carmel and runs the Mission Ranch.
 The restaurant offers a Sunday brunch that is fabulous or you can enjoy the piano bar nightly.
 The peninsula drive, also referred to as the 17 mile drive, takes you past the private residential area of Pebble Beach and on to Monterey.
 An hour further brings you to Santa Cruz a real Californian mix of surfers, hippies, artists and new-age freaks.
-The vibrant downtown is a great place to hang out and once again mesh with the California beach vibe from the vintage boardwalk.
+The bustling downtown is a great place to hang out and be one with the California beach vibe.

 Distance: 80 miles

 It’s not over yet and this bit of Highway is every bit as gorgeous as Big Sur.
 Rolling hills, country towns, windswept beaches and giant trees make for a landscape you won’t see often.
 Take Highway 84 up into the Santa Cruz mountains and drive through the redwoods.
-San Francisco is on the horizon – follow Highway 35 north until Interstate 280 which will have you in central San Fran before you know it.
-Here’s where you wish you had another seven days!
+San Francisco is on the horizon and your stop for the night.